tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 constant, `Pry.config`.
 The configuration object provides an interface for a variety of configurations and components that Pry exposes to allow for customizing Pry in a variety of common ways.
-Typically, this configuration is customized from a user's `.pryrc` or from Pry plugin.
+Typically, this configuration is customized from a user's `.pryrc`, but it is also available to Pry plugins.
 Though the majority of the configuration is shared by all Pry instances, [some of the configurations can vary between Pry instances][Pry Wiki - Customization and configuration - Per-instance customization].

 Though we'll take a quick tour of what the customization API has to offer, because these configurations vary in complexity and impact, full coverage of